Raichur Doab

 The Raichur Doab is a Doab, in this case the triangular region of land in the southern Indian states of Telangana and Karnataka lying between the Krishna River and its tributary, the Tungabhadra River.
 The doab is named for the town of Raichur in the Raichur District.
-The Raichur Doab is considered to be very fertile because of the sediments carried by Krishna & Tungabhadra rivers.
+The Raichur Doab is considered to be very fertile because of the sediments carried by Krishna and Tungabhadra rivers.

 The doab includes Raichur district and Koppal district in Karnataka, and Gadwal district in Telangana.

 Some areas of Raichur doab also called as Nadigadda region became a part of Telangana during Andhra Pradesh Reorganisation Act in 2014.Those areas are Gadwal, Alampur and Maganoor.
 Gadwal is one of the 31 districts of Telangana State.

 Resources

 Hatti Gold Mines: Situated in Hatti of Lingasugur taluk, is currently the only working gold mine in India.

 Evidently, it is one of the oldest mines dating back to Pre Ashokan times.
 During late 19th century, the gold mines were rediscovered.

 Raichur Thermal Power Station at Deosugur, commissioned in 1986 was the first coal fired thermal electric power station to be established in the state.
 It accounts for 40% of electricity, generated in Karnataka.